EMBS now offers discounted Open Access publishing

 Frequently asked questions:

-Q: If I pay the author fee of US$1750, will I also be billed for color page charges and for over-length paper charges?
+Q: If I pay the author fee, will I also be billed for color page charges and for over-length paper charges?

 A: If the publication charges for over-length paper and color in print, these charges will be applicable for all articles published, whether open access or traditional.
 For both open access submissions and traditional submissions, these charges are not calculated until the article is ready for release.
 These charges are therefore requested towards the end of the production process and not at acceptance, when the open access fee will be requested.
 Therefore, the total cost to publish an open access article in an IEEE journal will include the author processing fee plus any applicable over-length paper and color page charges.
 Authors will not be be asked to pay voluntary pages charges for an open access submission.